opennebraska/tif/cityofomaha.org/README.md

 * 362 .pdf files totaling 96MB in our repository.
 * None of the data files sit in github.com.
 The PDF and text files [are sitting in Dropbox](https://www.dropbox.com/sh/lb1kwtfou7b2kg4/AACAZrrrBOnzRUmgK6ek14a1a?dl=0).

-The `scraper.pl` program can no longer retrieve a full archive because cityofomaha.org requires a Javascript client for some reason. the PDFs, convert them to text, and spit out the "pretty TIF only" markdown formatted file like so:
+The `scraper.pl` program now pulls an incomplete list because cityofomaha.org requires a Javascript client for some reason.
+Patches welcome!

+Download the PDFs, convert them to text, and spit out the "pretty TIF only" markdown formatted file like so:

 ````